Thumbelina (1994 film): Box office

-The film was a commercial failure, grossing $11.4 million at the US and Canadian box office.
-In 24 markets internationally it grossed $5.2 million for a worldwide total of at least $16.6 million against a budget of $28 million.
+During its opening weekend, the film opened at eighth place at the box office, earning $2.3 million.
+During its second weekend, its weekend box office grosses fell by less than 4 percent, and earned $2.2 million.
+It ultimately earned $11.4 million within the United States and Canada.
+In 24 markets internationally, it grossed $5.2 million for a worldwide total of at least $16.6 million against a budget of $28 million.

 Critical reception

-Rotten Tomatoes gave the film a 38% approval rating based on 13 reviews, with an average score of 5.2 out of 10.
+On the review aggregator website Rotten Tomatoes, 36% of 15 critics' reviews were positive, with an average rating of 5.2/10.